 Ask about candidates’ ability to work evenings or weekends only if it is a requirement of the position.

-Show each candidate the job description and ask if they can perform the essential functions with or without accommodations.
+Discuss the job description with each candidate and ask if they can perform the essential functions with or without accommodations.
 Do not ask about any perceived disability.

 Inquire if candidates are legally able to work in the United States.
 If offered the position, the candidate would then be required to present to Human Resources any combination of legally-acceptable documents to establish work authorization within three days of the date of hire.